 What Color Options Are Available?

-The range of colors available through the acid staining process might surprise you.
+The range of colors available through the acid stained concrete process might surprise you.
 In fact, you can achieve almost any color you want.
 The options include variations of:

 Of course, these are only the basic options.
 You’ll find that you can achieve many different shades of the above mentioned colors – virtually anything is possible.